freqtrade/freqtrade/docs/installation.md

 Freqtrade provides a Linux/MacOS script to install all dependencies and help you to configure the bot.

+!!!
+Note
+    Python3.6 or higher and the corresponding pip are assumed to be available.
+The install-script will warn and stop if that's not the case.

 ```bash
 git clone git@github.com:freqtrade/freqtrade.git
 cd freqtrade